ganlab/OSTRA/README.md

 # OSTRA

-**OSTRA** is a novel segmentation-then-reconstruction method for segmenting complex open objects in 3D point clouds.
-This method uses a Segment-Anything Model (SAM) to segment target objects and video object segmentation (VOS) technology to continuously track video frame segmentation targets.
-Our pipeline enables a complete segmentation process from videos to 3D cloud points and meshes in different level(semantic segmentation, instance segmentation and part segmentation).
+**OSTRA** is an One Stop 3D multi-target reconstruction and segmentation framework.
+It takes the multview images (or videos) and segmentation of targets in each image as the input, generates targets’ 3D models embedded with rich multi-scale segmentation information.
+      We also provide a pipeline to segment objects consistently.
+Users can choose the Segment-Anything Model (SAM) or the video object segmentation (VOS) approach.
+SAM can generate good segmentation most of time, but for challenging tasks such as plant panicle segmentation, we suggeste to use a trained SAM-Adapter.

+**VOS**: Users can utilize VOS by

 **You can check our detailed tutorials [here](./doc/tutorials.md)!**

-**SAM-Adapter** Users can utilize SAM-Adapter to generate masks, replacing VOS for mask generation.
-The adapter can improve SAM's segmentation performance on rice panicles by fine-tuning it with downstream training.
-We use Tianrun Chen's work as the backbone for SAM-Adapter.
+**SAM-Adapter** We use Tianrun Chen's work as the backbone for SAM-Adapter.
+The adapter here can improve SAM's segmentation performance on rice panicles by fine-tuning it with downstream training.
+Users can train their own adapter for specific objects.

 **You can check our detailed tutorials [here](https://github.com/tianrun-chen/SAM-Adapter-PyTorch)!**